-Nonetheless, for all the Japanese sword fans out there, it is still an exciting place to be at.
-Because if you request it, you will most likely get to actually touch one of the swords!
+Nonetheless, for all the Japanese sword fans, it is still an exciting place to be.
+Because if you request it, you will most likely get to touch one of the swords!

-For a more detailed understanding of how the Japanese sword is made, we will recommend you to visit Bizen Osafune Touken no Sato Bizen Osafune Sword Museum (備前おさふね刀剣の里 備前長船刀剣博物館) in Bizen City close by.
-If you choose your date right, you will be able to see how blades are forged!
+For a more detailed understanding of how the Japanese sword is made, we will recommend you visit Bizen Osafune Touken no Sato Bizen Osafune Sword Museum (備前おさふね刀剣の里 備前長船刀剣博物館) in Bizen City close by.
+If you choose your date right, you can see how blades are forged!

 Apart from the free sword value determination service, it is also a place for people to buy and sell Japanese swords.
-As all the swords that are sold here have been registered, no license is required if you are interested in buying any.
-However, only those who have Japanese citizenship are allowed to buy them at the moment.
+As all the swords sold here have been registered, no license is required if you are interested in purchasing any.
+However, only those with Japanese citizenship are allowed to buy them now.

-Important: As knives and swords are on display and some can be easily reached, children under the age of 6 won’t be able to access this museum for their own safety.
+Important: As knives and swords are on display and some can be easily reached, elementary school students and younger children won’t be able to access this museum for their safety.

 Kurashiki Art Sword Museum’s Opening Hours, Admission Fee, and Access Information

-- It is a 4 mins walk from JR Chayamachi Station (茶屋町駅).
-Note this station is not on the same line as JR Kurashiki Station
+- It is a 4-minute walk from JR Chayamachi Station (茶屋町駅).
+Note this station is not on the same line as JR Kurashiki Station.

 - You can also take bus services that are bound for Chayamachi (茶屋町) operating by Shimoden Bus (下電バス) from JR Kurashiki Station (倉敷駅) bus stop no. 7 and get off at Isozaikiminki-kinenkan-Mae (磯崎眠亀記念館前)